open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

 ### InstanceData

-[`InstanceData`](mmengine.structures.InstanceData) builds on `BaseDataElement` and places restrictions on the data stored in `data`.
-It requires the data stored in `data` to have the same length.
-So, for example, in object detection tasks, suppose there are N targets (instances) in an image.
-Users can store all the bboxes and labels in `InstanceData`, and the lengths of the bboxes and labels are same.
+[`InstanceData`](mmengine.structures.InstanceData) builds on top of the `BaseDataElement` and restricts the stored data to have the same length.

+For example, in object detection tasks, suppose there are N instances in one image.
+All the bboxes and labels of the image can be stored in `InstanceData`, and the bboxes and labels of `InstanceData` have the same length.

-MMEngine extended `InstanceData` based on the above assumption, including:
+In this way, MMEngine added the following features to `InstanceData`:

-- length checking of the data store in `InstanceData`
+- supports length checking of the data store in `InstanceData`
-- supports dictionary-like access and setting of its properties
+- supports dictionary-like accessing and editing
 - supports basic indexing, slicing and other advanced querying features
-- supports concatenation of data with the **same `key`** but different `InstanceData`
+- supports concatenation of data with the **same `key`** but from different `InstanceData`

-These extensions support not only basic data structures such as `torch.Tensor`, `numpy.dnarry`, `list`, `str`, and `tuple`, but also support customized data structures as long as they implement `__len__`, `__getitem__`, and `cat` methods.
+These extended functions support both basic data structures such as `torch.tensor`, `numpy.dnarray`, `list`, `str` and `tuple`, and customized data structures, as long as they have implemented the `__len__`, `__getitem__` and `cat` fields.

 #### Data verification